Migrating IBM Cloud Functions to Code Engine

 Can I use sequences to chain my functions together?

 Code Engine does not include support for sequences.
-However, because any Function can be invoked by calling its web URL, you can chain your Functions together with a series of REST calls.
-This logic must be added directly to your Function code.
+However, because any function can be invoked by calling its private or public endpoint, you can chain your functions together with a series of REST calls.
+This logic must be added directly to your function code.

 Can I bind my function to service credentials?